As a parent of someone who is interested in joining a fraternity or sorority, you have several roles. These include:

 Talk to your son or daughter beforehand about the financial obligation.
 Determine who will pay for what and where the limits are.

 Do not become too involved in the fraternity or sorority recruitment/rush process…this is your son or daughter’s decision.

-Keep the Office of Student Involvement and Leadership Development contact information on hand if you have any questions or concerns about Fraternity & Sorority Life at the Northern Illinois University 815-753-1421.
+Keep Student Involvement & Leadership Development contact information on hand if you have any questions or concerns about Fraternity & Sorority Life at the Northern Illinois University at 815-753-1421.